R4cc/ModSentinel/frontend/README.md

 # ModSentinel Frontend

-React-based interface for ModSentinel built with Vite and React.
+React interface for ModSentinel built with Vite, Tailwind CSS, and shadcn/ui.